ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Currently, customer can create up to 512 manual and backup snapshots of their `sdp` volumes.
 The backup service can even create snapshots when the `sdp` volumes are unattached.

-Second-generation storage volumes can range in size from 1 TB to 32 TB.
+Second-generation storage volumes can range in size from 1 GB to 32 TB.
 You can back up the entire volume without any restriction of capacity.

 The backup snapshots that are created for `sdp` volumes have an independent life cycle from the parent volume.
 You can delete the volume and the backup snapshot persists until the retention period that you set is reached.